Botanical Information

 Historical and Traditional Uses

-- Applied as a mild diuretic and digestive aid.
+- Used as a mild astringent for digestive and inflammatory conditions.

 Constituents